ashish-kr1/ttt/README.md

 * Happyness percent is calculated by number of published tales divided by total tales witten by writer *100.
   If happyness percent is less than 100% and number of written tales written more than threshold value then it will publish one more tales and it leads to average happyness percent more.
   And if now may be happyness percent is near or may be more then 100 % according to last condition.
 If it cross to 100 % then I am cancelling the last published tales and it again less than or equal to 100% always.
+* Unhappy percent is calculated by (100% - happy %).